-Regardless of whether a victim has opted out of allowing the University to share "directory information," personally identifiable information (PII) about the victim and other necessary parties will be treated as confidential and only shared with persons who have a specific need-to-know; i.e., those who are investigating/adjudicating the report or those involved in providing support services to the and victim, including accommodations protective By only sharing personally identifiable measures. information with individuals on a need-to-know basis, the institution will maintain confidential as accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the institution's ability to provide the accommodations or protective measures.
+Regardless of whether a victim has opted-out of allowing the University to share "directory information," personally identifiable information (PII) about the victim and other necessary parties will be treated as confidential and only shared with persons who have a specific need-to-know; i.e., those who are investigating/adjudicating the report or those involved in providing support services to the victim, including accommodations and protective measures.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the institution will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the institution's ability to provide the accommodations or protective measures.